ErikinBC/paranet/README.md

 ## (6) Making contributions

 If you are interested in making contributions to this package feel free to email me or make a pull request.
-The main classes and functions of this package have received significant unit testing and to ensure that changes do not break the package, it is recommended running `source tests/run_pytest_{univariate,multivariate,elnet}.sh` before making any final merges.
+The main classes and functions of this package have received significant unit testing and to ensure that changes do not break the package, it is recommended running `source run_tests.sh` before making any pull requests.
 This package was built with a specific conda environment and developers can use `conda env create -f paranet.yml` and then `conda activate paranet`.